 When the lamb has about 15 minutes to go, drain off all the liquid into a jug.
 Skim off all the fat and pour it into a roasting tin (reserve the rest for the gravy).
 You really don’t need THAT much, as the potatoes just need to be tossed in it, not drowning in it, but by all means add a bit of extra oil if you want to.

 Whack the heat up to gas 7/220 degrees (the lamb will be fine in there just as the oven is heating up) and put the roasting tin into the oven.
-After the five hours, take the lamb out, cover with foil and maybe a tea towel and leave it to rest.
+Take the lamb out, cover with foil and maybe a tea towel and leave it to rest.
 Add the potatoes and a tablespoon or so of chopped rosemary to the hot oil.
 Remember to wiggle them about occasionally – they’ll take 30 to 40 mins to crisp up (don’t worry about the lamb, it will keep warm).

 For the gravy